pezra/blog/resque-multi-step-announce.md

 These patterns show up often enough that i have gotten tired of repeating myself.
 Hence was born [resque-multi-step][].
-Resque-multi-step provides the functionality described above.
-It provides compound job support for [Resque][] complete with progress tracking, error handling, and a completely serial finalization sequence.
+Resque-multi-step is a [Resque][] plugin that provides compound job support complete with progress tracking, error handling, and a completely serial finalization sequence.

 Example
 -----